JetBrains/teamcity-documentation/topics/teamcity-cloud-cost-optimization.md

 <img src="agent-matrix-no-outline.png" width="750" alt="Agents matrix"/>

-## Define a quiet period for VCS Triggers
+## Define quiet period for VCS Triggers

 If multiple commits are made to a repository in a short period of time, this could lead to separate builds being run — one build per each commit.
 Over time, this can add up to an excessive consumption of build credits, when many of these commits could be combined under a single build.